zmn-hamid/TelegramCryptoTapper/README.md

-change it according to your situation to test where it taps, run `adb shell input keyevent X Y` and replace X Y with those numbers
+change it according to your situation to test where it taps, run `adb shell input keyevent X Y` and replace X Y with those numbers you can find the exact coordinate using "show pointer location" in developer options of your phone

 # Copyright